Projects

 Norwegian Research Council project number: 325862

-External funding 12.2 MNOK (Toal budget: 13.6 MNOK)
+External funding 12.2 MNOK (total budget: 13.6 MNOK)

 Partners: Havforskningsinstituttet, University of Agder, University of California Santa Cruz, University of Trento, Virginia Polytechnic Institute and State University